RosboneMako/MiniDistortion/README.md

 EXTERNAL IMPULSE RESPONSES<br/>
 ------------------------------------------------------------------
-MMD uses 1024 sample IRs.
+MD uses 1024 sample IRs.
 The program does not try to parse out WAVE files.
 It assumes the first 1024 samples are the correct IR data.
 It is best to verify the files in an external program before use.